timueh/COVID-19/README.md

 ## Results for nowcasted cases

-*Unfortunately, the nowcasting data is not accessible via an API, and automated downloads are blocked eventualy with a captcha.
+*Unfortunately, the nowcasting data is not accessible via an API, and automated downloads are blocked at some point by a captcha.
 That's why the nowcasting data may not be up to date.*

-__The following plots are generated upon calling [`examples/main_nowcasting.jl`](examples/main_nowcasting.jl)__
+__The following plots are generated upon calling [`example/nowcasting.jl`](example/nowcasting.jl)__

 The data for the nowcasted cases comes from the [daily updated figures](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Projekte_RKI/Nowcasting_Zahlen.xlsx\?__blob\=publicationFile) from the Robert Koch Institut.